ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 Automatic trip administration tools for Hyundai Bluelink or Kia UVO Connect users.
 Determining afterwards your private and/or business trips and information about those trips and usage of the car.

-Run monitor.py e.g. once per hour (I use it on a Raspberry Pi) and you can always check afterwards:
+Run monitor.py e.g. once per hour (I use it on a Raspberry Pi and on Windows 10 with pure Python) and you can always check afterwards:
 - captured locations
 - odometer at specific day/hour
 - how much driven at a specific day